RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Render scanlines for gamelist videos** _(OpenGL renderer only)_

 Whether to use a shader to render scanlines for videos in the gamelist view.
-The effect is usually pretty subtle as the video is normally renderered in a limited size in the GUI, and the scanlines are sized relative to the video window size.
+The effect is usually pretty subtle as the video is normally renderered in a limited size in the GUI and the scanlines are sized relative to the video window size.

 **Sort folders on top of gamelists**